 Thomas F. George is chancellor and professor of chemistry and physics at the University of Missouri–St. Louis.
 In addition to his role as campus and community leader, fundraiser and professor, he is an active researcher whose interests are primarily in the theory of chemical physics, laser-materials interactions, nanoscience and nanomedicine.
 His work has led to 730 papers, five authored textbooks and 16 edited books and volumes.
 An accomplished jazz pianist, George has studied with faculty at the Berklee College of Music in Boston and the Eastman School of Music in Rochester, N.Y.
-He has performed extensively in public throughout the country and oversees, such as in China, Hungary, Kuwait, Romania and Russian Siberia.
+He has performed extensively in public throughout the country and overseas, such as in China, Hungary, Kuwait, Romania and Russian Siberia.

 Martin Leifeld is vice chancellor for university advancement at UMSL.
 The Division of University Advancement has more than 100 employees and an operating budget in excess of $11 million.
 Its primary units include alumni relations, fundraising, marketing and communication and St. Louis Public Radio | 90.7 KWMU.
 Prior to joining UMSL in August 2008, Leifeld was associate vice president for university development at Saint Louis University.
 He also has served as director of development for the Diocese of Belleville (Ill.), as well as a consultant and outreach executive in Ohio and Wisconsin.
 Leifeld holds a bachelor’s degree in theology and a master’s degree in business administration, both from Franciscan University in Steubenville, Ohio.

-Short URL: http://blogs.umsl.edu/news/?p=11007
+Short URL: https://blogs.umsl.edu/news/?p=11007